How Curing “Cutting Chi” In My Bedroom Helped Me Sleep

 A good Feng Shui look at your bedroom can reveal the culprit — give me a call and let’s find out.

-• Anne Savitt
+1. Anne Savitt says

 Hi, Ann!
 I’ll have to send you a photo of our bedroom – it’s amazing how much it looks like yours (not the actual decor, but the arrangement).
 I too have sleep issues relating to something about my night table which your posting made me aware of.
 I’ll explain when I send you the pix.
 But based on your post, I think I fixed it.
 I’ll let you know.
 Love, cuz-Anne